 This means that time travellers can do less than we might have hoped: they cannot right the wrongs of history; they cannot even stir a speck of dust on a certain day in the past if, on that day, the speck was in fact unmoved.
 But this does not mean that time travellers must be entirely powerless in the past: while they cannot do anything that did not actually happen, they can (in principle) do anything that did happen.
 Time travellers cannot change the past: they cannot make it different from the way it was—but they can participate in it: they can be amongst the people who did make the past the way it was.

 What about models involving two temporal dimensions, or parallel universes—do they allow for coherent scenarios in which the past is changed?
 There is certainly no contradiction in saying that the time traveller burns all her diaries at midnight on her fortieth birthday in 1976 in universe 1 (or at hypertime A), and does not burn all her diaries at midnight on her fortieth birthday in 1976 in universe 2 (or at hypertime B).
 The question is whether this kind of story involves changing the past in the sense originally envisaged: righting the wrongs of history, preventing subsequently regretted actions, and so on.
-Goddu (2003) argues that it does (in the context of a particular hypertime model), while Smith (1997, 365–6) argues that it does not: that it involves avoiding the past—leaving it untouched while travelling to a different version of the past in which things proceed differently.
+Goddu (2003) and van Inwagen (2010) argue that it does (in the context of particular hypertime models), while Smith (1997, 365–6; 2015) argues that it does not: that it involves avoiding the past—leaving it untouched while travelling to a different version of the past in which things proceed differently.

 The most important objection to the logical possibility of backwards time travel is the so-called Grandfather paradox.
 This paradox has actually convinced many people that backwards time travel is impossible:

 The dead giveaway that true time-travel is flatly impossible arises from the well-known “paradoxes” it entails.
 The classic example is “What if you go back into the past and kill your grandfather when he was still a little boy?”…So complex and hopeless are the paradoxes…that the easiest way out of the irrational chaos that results is to suppose that true time-travel is, and forever will be, impossible.
-(Asimov, 2003, 276–7)
+(Asimov 1995 [2003, 276–7])

 travel into one’s past…would seem to give rise to all sorts of logical problems, if you were able to change history.
 For example, what would happen if you killed your parents before you were born.
 It might be that one could avoid such paradoxes by some modification of the concept of free will.
 But this will not be necessary if what I call the chronology protection conjecture is correct: The laws of physics prevent closed timelike curves from appearing.
 (Hawking, 1992, 604)